<timeline 1992>

 • While in Ireland, Rich dated a local woman for about three weeks before eventually ending the relationship.
 The song "The Breaks" was written as a way to explain the need to end the relationship.

 Rich: "I was dating this girl and we were in Ireland and I knew..
 I went, 'this is just not meant to be.'
 I don't know if its because I'm sick or if it's just not in the cards or if it's not in the plan.
 As much as I would like to say today, right now today, 'will you marry me?'
 I can't because we can't get married.
 I'm not sure why, but I just know we can't.'
-That song was written Ireland and it may be my personal favorite on the album" (1995)
+That song was written in Ireland and it may be my personal favorite on the album" (1995)

 • Rich is inspired to write "Hold Me Jesus" while in Amsterdam, Netherlands.